An experiment to test the discreteness of time: Conclusion

 \section{Conclusion}

 In this article, we have devised an experiment that would probe a hypothetical granularity of time at the Planck scale.
-We have also carried out a feasibility analysis.
+We have also carried out an order of magnitude analysis of the experimental requirements.
 First, we have determined a set of constraints that would ensure the visibility of the plateaux in the plot of the probability $p_+(t/\beta)$.
 These constraints are expressed as a set of inequalities on the experimental parameters.
 Second, based on current claims in the experimental physics literature, we have shown that there exists a reasonable range of parameters that satisfy the constraints.
 The obtained values are gathered in table \ref{tab:tableB}.
 Finally, we have determined the temperature and pressure conditions required to avoid too fast decoherence.

-We surprisingly conclude that the proposed experiment is a feasible task for the foreseeable future.
-In particular, it is of comparable difficulty to contemporary experimental proposals for testing the non-classicality of the gravitational field.
+We surprisingly conclude that the proposed experiment could be a feasible task for the foreseeable future.
+In particular, we estimate that it is of a difficulty comparable to that of contemporary experimental proposals for testing the non-classicality of the gravitational field.
 Nevertheless it remains difficult, and will require pooling expertise in adjacent experimental fields.

+The success of this experiment requires a careful consideration of the \emph{uncertainty} on the induced gravitational phase $\delta\phi$, estimated through a probability $p_+$.
+This uncertainty must satisfy

+We see that the Planck mass acts as a natural scale for the effect to become prominent: smaller masses would require higher precision in estimating the probability $p_+$.